 For a Middle Eastern flair, try Baharat.
 Baharat is a warm Middle Eastern Spice blend with cumin, cloves, black peppercorns, allspice, paprika, nutmeg, and cardamom.

 If you’re worried about adding so many heavy spices, brighten up your lamb dish with lemon juice or go exotic and add Sumac (it’s similar to lemon juice).

 What Internal Temperature Does Lamb Need To Be Cooked?

 As with beef, pork, and veal, the government’s Food Safety website recommends cooking lamb chops, roasts, and steaks to a minimum internal temperature of 145° F and ground lamb should be cooked to a minimum of 160° F.

 How To Cook Lamb: What Methods To Use

-Many of the cooking methods you apply to other meats can be used for cooking lamb.
+Many of the cooking methods you apply to other meats can be used for lamb.
 For example, you can braise it, roast it, bake it, or grill it.
-You can even use the slow cooker or instant pot successfully on specific cuts.
+You can even successfully use the slow cooker or instant pot on specific cuts.